mikalhart/Glowing-Puck-Network/Build-Guide.md

 ## Assembling the Electronics

 1. **Cut LED strip**.
-Cut 9 LEDs from the WS2812B strip.
-At 30/meter spacing, this gives just about the right number to surround the 10cm diameter coaster.
+Cut a strip of 9 LEDs from the WS2812B roll.
+At 30/meter spacing, this gives just about the right length to surround the 10cm diameter coaster.

 1. **Solder LED Strip**.
 Cut and strip about 6cm of the ribbon cable.
 Solder one end of the ribbon cable to the 3 inputs om the LED strip and the other end to the LilyGo T7-S3 as follows: